datahub-project/datahub/docs/cli.md

   --help                Show this message and exit.

 Commands:
-  check    Helper commands for checking various aspects of DataHub. delete   Delete metadata from datahub using a single urn or a combination of filters docker   Helper commands for setting up and interacting with a local DataHub instance using Docker. get      Get metadata for an entity with an optional list of aspects to project ingest   Ingest metadata into DataHub. init     Configure which datahub instance to connect to put      Update a single aspect of an entity version  Print version number and exit.
+  check      Helper commands for checking various aspects of DataHub. delete     Delete metadata from datahub using a single urn or a... docker     Helper commands for setting up and interacting with a... get        Get metadata for an entity with an optional list of... ingest     Ingest metadata into DataHub. init       Configure which datahub instance to connect to put        Update a single aspect of an entity telemetry  Toggle telemetry. version    Print version number and exit.
 ```

 The following top-level commands listed below are here mainly to give the reader a high-level picture of what are the kinds of things you can accomplish with the cli.